YassineEng/Byte-pair-encoding-Tokenizer-from-scratch/README.md

 ### `src/config.py`

-Contains global configuration variables for the project, such as the target Unicode version.
+Contains global configuration variables for the project, such as the target Unicode version and the BPE training corpus.

 *   **`UNICODE_VERSION`**: A string specifying the Unicode version to be used (e.g., "17.0.0").
+*   **`BPE_TRAINING_CORPUS`**: A multi-line string containing the text used to train the BPE encoder.
+This can be modified to experiment with different training data.

 ### `src/step_01_download_data.py`